A Tutorial on Extremely Large-Scale MIMO for 6G: Fundamentals, Signal Processing, and Applications: Application Scenarios

 The authors in~\cite{[86]} investigated radar sensing using XL antenna arrays in mobile communication networks, introducing a flexible model that accounts for both spherical wavefront and amplitude variations among array elements.
 This research surpasses conventional uniform plane wave (UPW) models.
 It offers valuable insights for designing and implementing XL-MIMO radar and XL-phased-array radar modes in mobile networks~\cite{[41]}.
 In a related study, the authors in~\cite{wang2023cram} investigated near-field radio sensing utilizing XL antenna arrays.
 Using a uniform spheric wave (USW) sensing model, they developed closed-form expressions for the Cramér-Rao Bounds (CRBs) for angle and range estimations in near-field XL-MIMO radar mode and XL-phased array radar mode~\cite{wang2023cram}.
 This study highlights the practical limitations of antenna array size in near-field sensing and provides insight into the tradeoffs between array size and estimation precision.

-\subsubsection{Internet-of-Things}

-The internet-of-things (IoT) networks rely on supporting high-density connections and efficient resource utilization.
+{\textit{{\textbf{Lesson Learned:}}}} XL-MIMO's inherent properties distinctly enable it to integrate radar sensing with communication functions in mobile networks.
+The very large spatial extent of XL-MIMO arrays not only enhances communication performance but also provides finer spatial resolution.
+This dual function is an important advantage of XL-MIMO over conventional systems.
+Spherical wavefronts and spatial non-stationarities, intrinsic to the mobile environment, must be modeled for maximum efficacy.

+\subsection{Internet-of-Things}

+IoT networks are integral to modern smart city applications, home automation, healthcare monitoring, and more, necessitating the capability to support massive numbers of interconnected devices and ensure consistent, reliable communication.
+As these networks continue to expand in both scope and density, traditional communication systems can become strained under the sheer number of connections.
 XL-MIMO technology has shown promising results in addressing these challenges by providing enhanced capacity and performance.
-The following studies provide insights into how XL-MIMO can be tailored for IoT networks, considering QoS, capacity improvement, and near-field properties.
+The following studies provide insights into how XL-MIMO can be tailored for IoT networks, considering QoS, capacity improvement, and near-field properties~\cite{zhang2021optimizing,yang2023bu}.

 The authors in \cite{[78]} addressed the issue of sustaining minimum QoS in congested IoT networks with limited resources.
 In high-density XL-MIMO systems, they introduced a QoS-aware joint user scheduling and power allocation method for downlink channels.
 This method consists of two sequential steps: a clique-based scheduling algorithm for user scheduling and optimal power allocation subject to transmit power budget and minimum achievable rate per user constraints.
 The paper presented a generalized non-stationary multi-state channel model based on spherical-wave propagation to evaluate the proposed technique.
 The multipath fading model and the path loss rule account for users in different channel conditions encountering different propagation characteristics \cite{[new5]}.
-The authors in \cite{[78]} contributed significantly to the design and optimization of IoT networks in densely populated environments by integrating these factors.
+By integrating these factors, the authors in \cite{[78]} contributed significantly to the design and optimization of IoT networks in densely populated environments.

 In a related study, the authors in~\cite{[59]} explored the viability of XL-MIMO communication as an attractive technology for capacity enhancement in forthcoming 6G networks.
 They propose a DAP framework that exploits the near-field effect as a new capacity enhancement strategy.
 The DAP framework optimizes the number of activated RF chains and precoding matrices to align with the increased DoFs~\cite{[48]}, thereby promoting the scalability of IoT networks and enabling the integration of a large number of devices across a variety of applications while maintaining reliable and efficient connectivity.